Engin-Boot/pong-stage-patreshubham94/Stage0/Game_mode.md

 ## Feature

--It provide modes of the game.
+- It provide modes of the game.
 Beginner mode or Expert mode.

 ## Acceptance Criteria